Tea for Two Babydoll Brunch for a Toddler Birthday

 Picking a Party Venue

 Centerpieces can feature silver or vintage teapots filled with fresh flowers, while doll accessories scattered around add to the charm.
 I used my mother’s silver tea set filled with florals for a centerpiece on the food spread.
-Here are all the supplies I used from Amazon.

 Party Activities